oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-which-formats-and-variations-to-create-for-a-logo/rule.md

 ### 3. PNG: Portable Network Graphics

 PNG format allows for transparency, so it can be placed over colored background or images.
-A PNG format with a transparent background and width of 1000px also should be generated for various usages (e.g. using on a powerpoint). ​
+A PNG format with a transparent background and width of 1000px also should be generated for various usages (e.g. using on a powerpoint).

 ### 4. Favicon: Also known as a shortcut icon, website icon, tab icon, URL icon, or bookmark icon

-​Needed when we are creating a logo for a product that has a website, a favicon is used on apps and browsers.
+Needed when we are creating a logo for a product that has a website, a favicon is used on apps and browsers.
 It used to be created specifically in the ICO format.
 Currently, any transparent file type will work nowadays.
 PNG is the preferred format of choice.

 With the iPhone and so many new devices created during the last 10 years, the favicon is no longer a single 16×16 picture.
 It has many usages, many sizes, and many designs.
 The most well-known derivative is the Apple Touch Icon for iOS.
 This icon is used when your visitor adds your site to his home screen.
 Therefore, we extract the most recognizable icon from the logo and make it as a favicon in different sizes.